 Stand amongst the giants of the Himalayas.
 Revel in undisrupted views of mountains and ice.
 The Khumbu region in Nepal offers this experience.

-Located in the eastern part of Nepal, the Khumbu region is home to the Sherpa people and the world’s highest mountain.
-Mount Everest is located in the Sagarmatha National Park.
+In the eastern part of Nepal, the Khumbu region is home to the Sherpa people and the world’s highest mountain.
+Mount Everest is in the Sagarmatha National Park.

 Every year thousands of trekkers make their way to Everest Base Camp.
 The more adventurous souls come in May, attempting the summit.